qwat/QWAT/README.rst

     psql -U postgres -c 'create database qwat'

 You can choose whatever name for the database and whatever user as its owner.
-The script that is used to create the database model looks for the ``.pg_service.conf`` file.
+The script that is used to create the database model looks for the `.pg_service.conf <http://www.postgresql.org/docs/current/static/libpq-pgservice.html>`_ file in the users home directory or in the directory specified by the `PGSYSCONFDIR or PGSERVICEFILE <http://www.postgresql.org/docs/current/static/libpq-envars.html>`_ variables.

-Assuming you named your database qwat, edit the ``~/.pg_service.conf`` file and make it look like:
+Assuming you named your database ``qwat``, edit the ``.pg_service.conf`` file and make it look like:

 ::